Uncovering Early Caddo History

 - Tracing Early Caddo History: brief introduction to the major challenges facing anyone who seeks to understand the early history of Caddo ancestors.

-- Early Caddo: lengthy section with several subsections on Emerging Caddo (A.D.
-800-1000) and Early Caddo (A.D.1000-1200) periods when Caddo culture developed as a unique expression of the larger Mississippian cultural tradition.
-The Crenshaw site in Miller County, Arkansas, and the Davis site in Cherokee County, Texas, are used to help explain the emergence and crystallization of the Caddo cultural tradition.
+- Early Caddo: lengthy section with several subsections on Formative (or Emerging) Caddo (A.D.
+800-1000) and Early Caddo (A.D.1000-1200) periods when Caddo culture developed as a unique expression of the larger Southeastern cultural tradition.
+The Crenshaw site in Miller County, Arkansas, and the George C. Davis site in Cherokee County, Texas, are used to help explain the emergence and crystallization of the Caddo cultural tradition.

 - Middle Caddo: the Oak Hill Village site in Rusk County, Texas, provides an unusually complete look at a small Caddo settlement.

-- Late Caddo: review of the latest prehistoric period and "protohistoric" era (A.D.
-1400-1680) during which Caddo culture reached its apogee and Caddo peoples lived in villages and hamlets throughout the entire Caddo Homeland at all-time high population levels.
+- Late Caddo: review of the latest prehistoric period (A.D.
+1400-1680) during which Caddo culture reached its apogee and Caddo peoples lived in villages, hamlets, and farmsteads throughout the entire Caddo Homeland at all-time high population levels.